 Every programmer shall have autonomy in his daily work.

 As any other creative process, programming requires autonomy.
 That is why agile frameworks, like Scrum, propose planning work for periods of a week, 15 days or a month; so developers can organize themselves in between.
 Daily meetings can help detect and resolve problems, as well as keep the development team in sync; but freedom for each contributor to organize his workday without suffering micromanagement should be preserved.
 The need for autonomy also applies to the programming process, where creativity is key to problem-solving.
-Some developers prefer to solve a task by creating some tests first, others build a monolithic function and then refactor it, others start by understanding the existing codebase and doing some diagrams… Any of these approaches should be respected, as long as basic agreements of the team (e.g. “definition of done”) and quality standards (e.g. minimum code coverage) are met.
+Some developers prefer to solve a task by creating some tests first, others build a monolithic function and then refactor it, others start by understanding the existing codebase and doing some diagrams… Any of these approaches should be respected, as long as basic agreements of the team (e.g. “definition of done”) and quality standards (e.g. minimum test coverage) are met.

 What do you think about these additions?
 Please, join the conversation!

 Are these rights being respected at your company?

 Unfortunately, there are companies that keep denying many of these basics today.

 I recently saw a case in which a manager refused to replace a defective monitor with obvious flickering problems to an employee (even though flickering may cause dizziness, fatigue and headaches).
 This very manager was also forcing programmers to work with only one squared 19” monitor (for no reason).
 He firmly refused to buy second monitors and even forbade some developers to bring a second monitor from their homes… Does it make any sense?
 However, this guy had two wide monitors in his desk, of course.
 I guess he just wanted to show that there was a big difference between him and his “subordinates”, who had to be controlled and treated like clones.